-- The introduction should not be more than 40-50 words, and should necessarily cover the definition of the topic asked along with data, facts, figures, and famous committee reports.
+- The introduction should not be more than 40-50 words and should necessarily cover the topic's definition and data, facts, figures, and famous committee reports.

 - The main body should cover the basic idea of the topic, covering the core demand.
-The answer should be structured in headings and subheadings as per the requirement of the question.
+The answer should be structured in headings and subheadings per the question's requirement.

-- Usage of diagrams, mindmaps, and graphs makes the answer more presentable and shows the candidate's knowledge about the topic.
+- Using diagrams, mindmaps, mnemonics and graphs makes the answer more presentable and shows the candidate's knowledge about the topic.

 - Government schemes, efforts, and initiatives should be highlighted along with the answer.